samalba/image-spider/README.md

   allows results for any given webpage from one job to also be applied to other jobs.
 The current expiry is 15 minutes, but this is arbitrary and adjustable.

 * This interface code is separate from the spider code.
-Multiple spiders can be deployed simultaneously to share the workload.
-The spiders are written so as to use dotCloud workers, as requested.
-Otherwise I would probably have chosen to use a python pool of workers, to gain more programmatic control over them.
+The spider code is built using shared disk architecture, deployable as dotCloud python-workers.

 * REST methods correspond to controller methods.